Appsilon/box.lsp/cran-comments.md

 examples/vignettes/tests you can write to tempdir().
 -> R/utils.R and your tests

 All examples that could write in the user's filespace are blocked by using `if(interactive())`.
-Tests are using `withr::temp*` functions to prevent that. `box.lsp::use_box_lsp` still has the default path set, but to prevent from writing anything by accident it now requires a confirmation from the user (with default set to No).
+Tests are using `withr::temp*` or `withr::local*` functions to prevent that. `box.lsp::use_box_lsp` still has the default path set, but to prevent from writing anything by accident it now requires a confirmation from the user (with default set to No).

 ## R CMD check results